-Spatial planning that reduces the need for car travel in the first place
+Spatial planning that reduces the need for car use

 Promotion of smarter travel choices